kamil-kw/kamil_cv_1st_project/README.md

 ### About me

-* A short overview to showcase who I am and what I d
+* A short overview to showcase who I am and what I do

 ### Resume page: